grbe22/GGJ-2024/README.md

 # We are going to lose
+# is there losing in a game jam?

-## Ideas
+## BARISTA SIMULATOR 2024
-- Muppet game...
-- Barista
-- Food launcher....
-  - 2D png's that get launched across the room when hit by the food launcher
-  - rigidbody png's
-- 2 camera states
-  - Forward (toward customer, food launcher)
-  - Backward (food prep)
-  - "Back arrow" on bottom of screen to switch view
+How do you play this game?
+It's simple, really.
+Kinda intuitive.
+I bet you feel foolish for even asking.
+But here goes.
+- Press SPACE to switch between the customers & the backroom.
+- Click on the elements to add them to the meal
+- When done, click the green button to load the CANNON.
-- Target on the back wall
+- Click on the cannon whenever you're ready!
-- Point and click interactions, no camera movement other than switching views

 ## Food Drink Items
+- Drinks
   - Coffee
-  - You can add ingredients to this
+  - Milk
+  - "Vegan" milk
 - Additions
   - Mayo
-  - Milk
-  - "VEGAN" Milk
   - Whipped Cream
   - Chocolate
   - Caramel
 - Bowl Items
   - Fruit
+  - Small Fry
   - Bleu Cheese

 ## Job management